-This is the ideal time of year to re-discover London’s first shopping malls, architecturally appealing and packed with luxe.
-They originally provided a genteel environment for London’s ladies to shop, protected from the mud and pickpockets of Piccadilly.
-Nowadays shoppers can browse the pretty Regency and Victorian shopfronts for jewellery, cashmere, scents and sunglasses glitter alluringly behind the pretty Georgian and Victorian shopfronts.
+It’s the ideal time of year to re-discover London’s first shopping malls, architecturally appealing and packed with luxe.
+In Regency times they were a genteel environment for London’s ladies to go shopping, protected from the mud and pickpockets of Piccadilly.
+Now jewellery, cashmere, scents and sunglasses glitter alluringly behind the pretty Georgian and Victorian shopfronts.
 And the arcades dress up to the nines for the Christmas season.

 The Burlington Arcade is the best known of Piccadilly’s historic covered galleries.
 Uniformed beadles patrol it in a tradition established in Regency times.
-This didn’t deter the masked thieves in 1964 who zoomed into the arcade in a big Jag, raided a jewellers and made off with a stash worth £35,000.
+This didn’t deter the masked thieves in 1964 who drove into the arcade in a large Jaguar, raided a jewellers and made off with a stash worth £35,000.
 They were never caught.
 Bollards now stand at the entrances of the arcade to prevent any such repeat.

-Across the road is Piccadilly Arcade, an Edwardian addition, along with the Art Deco-styled Princes Arcade.
+Across the road lies the Piccadilly Arcade, an Edwardian addition, along with the Art Deco-styled Princes Arcade.
 While the ladies were keeping their feet dry within, gentlemen of distinction were procuring their necessities in nearby Jermyn Street.
-Running parallel to Piccadilly it’s home to the south-side entrances to both arcades and has been famous for centuries for all things refined in the way of menswear.
+Running parallel to Piccadilly it’s home to the south-side entrances to both arcades.
+It’s been famous for centuries for all things refined in the way of menswear.

 Finally, the pretty Royal Arcade lies just north of Piccadilly between Bond Street and Albemarle Street.
 This is a Victorian confection, painted in peach and home amongst others to the be-ribboned chocolate boxes of Charbonnel et Walker.